btschwartz12/btschwartz12.github.io/docs/aclara/MNCT_userguide.md

----
-title: Contents
-weight: 2
-type: contents
-class: brief
----

 # **Meter NIC Config Tool User Guide v1.0.0**

-This simple application will allow a user to select __________ (DailyRead, DailyShift, OnRead) for readings supported by the endpoint, and feed them into an instance of the `Y84000-PTR | SRFN XML Configuration Creation Tool`.
+This simple application will allow a user to select ____TODO (DailyRead, DailyShift, OnRead) for readings supported by the endpoint, and feed them into an instance of the `Y84000-PTR | SRFN XML Configuration Creation Tool`.

 ## Notice